 No two pressings will have precisely the same amount of smear on his trumpet, so look for the least smeary copy that does everything else right too.

 Meaning simply that smear is important, but not all-important.

-We’ve worked very hard over the last twenty years or so to make sure our system has a practically undetectable amount of smear.
-Any smear we hear on a record means that the smear is on the record.
-It is not the product of shortcomings in our playback system.
+Our present system has virtually no smear.
+Any smear we hear on a record means that the smear is on the record, not in our system.

 Any system with vintage tubes — whatever their pros and cons — will have at least some smear.
 We got rid of our tube equipment a long time ago.

 On track one, side two, the drums in the right channel are key to evaluating the sound of the better copies.
 The snare should sound solid and fat — like a real snare — and if there is space in the recording on your copy you will have no trouble hearing the room around the kit.

 We will be discussing the faults of the 45 RPM MoFi down the road, but the drums on that record are so wrong it all but beggars belief.

 But we can find no evidence that he can hear anything, much less smear.
 It appears to us that smear is only one problem he has yet to solve among a number of others.